 These cards all earn Avios in their respective currencies, but you can potentially consolidate these all in a single account.
 The Avios cards all have the same excellent welcome bonuses, spending bonuses, and annual fees, though the perks are tailored to each individual airline.

 The good news is that you may be eligible for all three of these cards, and the Aer Lingus and Iberia cards are often overlooked.

-The British Airways Visa has an excellent bonus of up to 100,000 Avios with a reasonable minimum spending requirement, which is as good as it gets on this card.
+The British Airways Visa has an excellent bonus of 75,000 Avios with a reasonable minimum spending requirement, which is as good as it gets on this card.
 On top of that, the card offers some phenomenal perks, like 10% savings on revenue British Airways flights, up to $600 in statement credits on British Airways award flights, and more.

 Regardless of whether or not you intend to actually fly British Airways, earning Avios is worthwhile, given the ability to redeem on partner airlines, including Alaska Airlines and American Airlines.
 If you don’t yet have this card and are eligible, I’d seriously consider applying.